-The club employ a Safeguarding Officer, Christine Peacock, who is responsible for advising on all areas of Child Protection and Safeguarding.
-Christine is also the Accessibility and Safeguarding Adults Officer for Blackburn Rovers F.C.
+The Club employ a Safeguarding Officer, Christine Rennard, who is responsible for advising on all areas of Child Protection and Safeguarding.
+Christine is also the Access Officer for Blackburn Rovers F.C.

 Safeguarding practices are incorporated throughout the recruitment process and employees working with children and vulnerable adults will be checked within Disclosure and Barring Service guidance before they are allowed to commence work for us.

-Employees receive appropriate safeguarding awareness and are required to follow safe working practices including adherence to professional boundaries – an essential part of all relationships with customers.
+Employees receive appropriate safeguarding awareness and are required to follow safe working practices including adherence to professional boundaries – along with inclusion training - an essential part of all relationships with customers.

 CONSULTATION AND INFORMATION

-- The Fans Forum which consists of approximately 18 supporters of the Club and whose meetings are attended by the Supporter Liaison Officer and Senior Managers.
-The Forum is consulted on issues such as stadium atmosphere and ticket policies
+The Fans Forum which consists of approximately 15 supporters of the Club and whose meetings are attended by the Chief Executive, other members of the Board and the General Manager/Supporter Liaison Officer alongside Senior Managers from time to time.
+The Forum is consulted on issues such as stadium atmosphere, car parking and ticket policies.

-- Part of the Crowd consultation group for fans with disabilities.
-Meetings are held quarterly at Ewood Park
+Part of the Crowd consultation group for fans with disabilities.
+Meetings are held bi-annually at Ewood Park

 Disabled supporters’ ticket prices are part of the generic pricing structure.

-Blackburn Rovers has continued with its policy of offering competitive prices for 2016/17.
-Prices will start from £279 in the Riverside Stand.
-The Club is continuing to offer a free U8 Season Ticket in the Family Stand with every full-paying Adult or Senior Season Ticket and reduced priced Junior tickets in all areas of the ground.
+Blackburn Rovers has continued with its policy of offering competitive prices by holding all season ticket prices for 2019/20 at 2018/19 Early Bird pricing.
+Prices will start from £319.
+The Club is continuing to offer a free U8 Season Ticket in the Family Stand when purchased with a full-paying Adult or Senior Season Ticket and reduced priced Junior tickets in all areas of the ground.

-The club offers a Season Ticket instalment plan (run by Premium Credit) that enables supporters to pay for season tickets by instalment at a reasonable monthly rate of interest and addition of a small transaction fee.
+The Club offers a Season Ticket instalment plan (run by V12 Finance) that enables supporters to pay for season tickets by instalment at a reasonable monthly rate of interest and addition of a small transaction fee.

-Concessionary prices are available for junior supporters and senior citizens.
+Junior tickets are available at a discounted rate.
+Concessionary prices are also available for supporters aged 18-25 and senior citizens.
 Concessions to senior citizens are available to men and women at the same age of 65.